Basal ganglia: Striatum

-The striatum is a subcortical structure generally divided into the dorsal striatum and ventral striatum, although a medial lateral classification has been suggested to be more relevant behaviorally and is being more widely used.
+The striatum is a subcortical structure generally divided into the dorsal striatum and ventral striatum.
+The dorsal striatum is further divided into a dorsomedial and dorsolateral striatum.

 The striatum is composed mostly of medium spiny neurons.
 These GABAergic neurons project to the external (lateral) globus pallidus and internal (medial) globus pallidus as well as the substantia nigra pars reticulata.
 The projections into the globus pallidus and substantia nigra are primarily dopaminergic, although enkephalin, dynorphin and substance P are expressed.
 The striatum also contains interneurons that are classified into nitrergic neurons (due to use of nitric oxide as a neurotransmitter), tonically active (i.e. constantly releasing neurotransmitter unless inhibited) cholinergic interneurons, parvalbumin-expressing neurons and calretinin-expressing neurons.
 The dorsal striatum receives significant glutamatergic inputs from the cortex, as well as dopaminergic inputs from the substantia nigra pars compacta.
 The dorsal striatum is generally considered to be involved in sensorimotor activities.
 The ventral striatum receives glutamatergic inputs from the limbic areas as well as dopaminergic inputs from the VTA, via the mesolimbic pathway.
 The ventral striatum is believed to play a role in reward and other limbic functions.
 The dorsal striatum is divided into the caudate and putamen by the internal capsule while the ventral striatum is composed of the nucleus accumbens and olfactory tubercle.
 The caudate has three primary regions of connectivity, with the head of the caudate demonstrating connectivity to the prefrontal cortex, cingulate cortex and amygdala.
 The body and tail show differentiation between the dorsolateral rim and ventral caudate, projecting to the sensorimotor and limbic regions of the striatum respectively.
 Striatopallidal fibres connect the striatum to the pallidus.

 Pallidum

 The pallidum consists of a large structure called the globus pallidus ("pale globe") together with a smaller ventral extension called the ventral pallidum.
-The globus pallidus appears as a single neural mass, but can be divided into two functionally distinct parts, called the internal (or medial) and external (lateral) segments, abbreviated GPi and GPe.
+The globus pallidus appears as a single neural mass, but can be divided into two functionally distinct parts, the internal globus pallidus (GPi) and the external globus pallidus (GPe).
 Both segments contain primarily GABAergic neurons, which therefore have inhibitory effects on their targets.
 The two segments participate in distinct neural circuits.
 The GPe receives input mainly from the striatum, and projects to the subthalamic nucleus.
 The GPi receives signals from the striatum via the "direct" and "indirect" pathways.
 Pallidal neurons operate using a disinhibition principle.
 These neurons fire at steady high rates in the absence of input, and signals from the striatum cause them to pause or reduce their rate of firing.
 Because pallidal neurons themselves have inhibitory effects on their targets, the net effect of striatal input to the pallidum is a reduction of the tonic inhibition exerted by pallidal cells on their targets (disinhibition) with an increased rate of firing in the targets.